Arizona set to return to sports after false positives

-TUCSON, Ariz.
-(AP) -- The University of Arizona could return to athletic activities next week after retests of COVID-19 for 13 student-athletes have shown 11 false positives.
+TUCSON, Ariz. — The University of Arizona could return to athletic activities after retests of COVID-19 for 13 student-athletes have shown 11 false positives.

 There also were four false positives among 12 non-athletes tested at the campus health center in retests reported Sunday.